isc-carlos-gomez/ps-spring-cloud-developing-services/README.md

-# ps-spring-cloud-developing-services
+# Spring Cloud Developing Services
-Source code of the Pluralsight course Java Microservices with Spring Cloud: Developing Services by Richard Seroter
+Playground for the Pluralsight course _Java Microservices with Spring Cloud: Developing Services_ by Richard Seroter